Paisseon/SatellaJailed/README.md

 4. Move Emilia directory to Orion.framework
 5. Inject Satella.dylib and Orion.framework into the target .ipa
 6. Ensure that Orion.framework and CydiaSubstrate.framework are located in @executable\_path/Frameworks
-7. Ensure that the load commands for Orion.framework/Orion and Satella.dylib use @executable\_path/Frameworks instead of /Library/Frameworks
-8. Sideload the patched .ipa
+7. Sideload the patched .ipa

 ## E-Sign Method